 I will fully expand the synergies made possible when all home systems communicate and cooperate with each other in Section 4.3; at this point I will illustrate my thesis with a simple example.
 The "blinking clock syndrome" refers to the myriads of device clocks flashing "12:00" all over our planet.
 Even in households where these are correctly set after a power failure, twice a year they need to be re-adjusted following the daylight savings time settings.
-However, a correct time signal enters a modern home from at least three different sources: RDS radio, teletext TV, and the Internet [28].
+However, a correct time signal enters a modern home from at least three different sources: teletext TV, the radio data system (RDS), and the Internet [16].
 In addition, modern operating systems can correctly interpret and adjust the time following the local daylight savings rules.
 Our wonderful devices however, fail to cooperate to correctly set their time.
+Even modern sophisticated cooking ovens, whose marketing literature implies that they possesses artificial intelligence, are unable to set their clock to the correct time.